 ASHEVILLE BUNCOMBE COMMUNITY GARDEN NETWORK

-- Community garden meetups: networking potlucks every other month featuring an educational workshop on requested garden topics.
+- Community garden meetups: networking potlucks every other month featuring an educational workshop on requested garden topics

 - Shared financial development: the Garden Network Coordinator pursues grant opportunities to benefit all network gardens